1. About this policy

 1.6.
 We will use the principles of the National Trading Standards Board (NTSB) risk assessment methodology to help target our resources effectively, concentrating our efforts where there is the greatest likelihood of non-compliance and the potential for most harm.

 2.1.
-We do not undertake routine inspection programmes based solely on the NTSB risk rating scheme.
-The NTSB scheme contains four classifications with recommended visit periods:
+We classify businesses based on the NTSB risk rating scheme, although we do not visit based solely on these.
+The NTSB scheme contains four classifications and recommends inspection frequencies:

 2.2.
 Examples of premises that would fall into each category:

-• Upper Mediums – manufacturers and importers that have demonstrated a high confidence in their management control; large retailers of regulated goods (such as food and safety) with a visit history that has established a lower confidence level in their management control
+- Upper Medium – manufacturers and importers that have demonstrated a high confidence in their management control; large retailers of regulated goods (such as food and safety) with a visit history that has established a lower confidence level in their management control

-• Lower Mediums – large retailers as above but businesses with a visit history that has established a higher confidence level in their management control
+- Lower Medium – large retailers as above but businesses with a visit history that has established a higher confidence level in their management control

 2.3.
 For the purposes of this policy, an inspection is a visit initiated by Trading Standards to a business premises to check compliance with any trading standards legislation.
 An inspection does not include a visit to the business in response to a complaint or enquiry.